digitaltwinconsortium/ManufacturingOntologies/README.md

 * The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), i.e. for Azure region East US 2 you would pass in eus2 as parameter.

-Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!
+Please note: If you restart Docker Desktop, you will need to stop and then restart the simulation, too!

 ### Next Steps